Guide to the Collection

 Most of the material in this series was collected by or for Edward Cummings.
 It contains printed material related to Harvard University; ephemera, such as tickets and programs; genealogical and memorial material; prints and engravings; newspaper clippings; copies of the printed works of Edward Cummings; and miscellaneous material.

 A. Harvard-related material, 1819-1918

 Included in this subseries is an 1819 freshman class list that belonged to Harvard student John J. Clarke.
 All other material dates from 1882 to 1918 and relates to Edward Cummings as a student and professor at Harvard University.
 It consists of college newspapers (Harvard Daily Echo, The Harvard Advocate, Daily Crimson); prize lists; Phi Beta Kappa dinner menus; Class of 1883 class day programs, class dinners, and reunions; commencement programs; exam lists; faculty votes; and class rankings.

 Arranged chronologically and by record type.

-Tickets in this subseries include an 1828 ticket to "Roxbury Assemblies," but the remainder date from 1881 to 1922, and include dining hall tickets; railroad passes and timetables; tickets to dinners, dances, speeches, and events such as the 1889 centennial inauguration of George Washington.
+Tickets in this subseries include an 1828 ticket to "Roxbury Assemblies," but the remainder date from 1881 to 1922 and include dining hall tickets; railroad passes and timetables; and tickets to dinners, dances, speeches, and events such as the 1889 centennial celebration of George Washington's inauguration.
 Most tickets were for events held in Cambridge and Boston, although some were from France and Germany.
 Several tickets were from the 1893 World Columbian Exposition in Chicago.